henry-luo/mark/docs/mark-syntax.md

 - Strings can be single, double quoted.
 - Strings can be split across multiple lines.
-- String can also be triple-quoted with single or double quote, similar to Python or Scala.
+- String can also be triple-quoted with single or double quote character, similar to Python or Scala.
   - The quoted sequence of characters is arbitrary, except that it may contain three or more consecutive quote characters only at the very end.
-Characters are not necessarily be printable; newlines or other control characters are also permitted.
-Unicode escapes work as everywhere else, but none of the single control character escape sequences are interpreted.
+Escape sequences are not interpreted.

 ### Numbers